Closures and changes to local roads in 2026

 What’s coming next?

-The next big change will happen around the second quarter of 2026, when we close the intersection of Queens Drive and High Street to remove the roundabout, install traffic lights, and prepare that intersection for the increased traffic volumes the new interchange will bring to that area.
+The next big change will happen in March 2026, when we close the intersection of Queens Drive and High Street to remove the roundabout, install traffic lights, and prepare that intersection for the increased traffic volumes the new interchange will bring to that area.
 This work will be completed in late 2026.

 We can’t build the bridge and interchange without these closures.
 They’ll allow us to work as quickly and efficiently as possible – giving us unrestricted access to the construction sites – and keeping both us and you safe while we work.

-Once the northern section of the Riverbank car park closes, the Riverbank Market will move south, but remain in the Riverbank car park.
+Now that the northern section of the Riverbank car park is closed, the Riverbank Market will move south, but remain in the Riverbank car park.
 They’ll then move to Dowse Square and the surrounding Civic Precinct in mid-2026.

 You can find out more about the overall Te Wai Takamori o Te Awa Kairangi programme, including works being delivered by Hutt City Council and Greater Wellington, by clicking here. www.teawakairangi.co.nz/coordinated-construction-programme